Gioelio/Hack-Google-Password/README.md

 During the execution you can stop the program with ctrl+c and reexecute then without losing the tryied password, because the failed attempts will saved into a file with the name of the account.
 Whereas this script use multithreading, I advice you to execute this on a desktop computer.
-I will inform you that for the realization of this script I will inspired by this: https://github.com/EliteAndroidApps/WhatsApp-GD-Extractor that allows you to download whatsapp backup without have the phone (for decrypt the chat you must have the token that is inside the phone, but for see the images/video folder you must only follow the instruction of this script)
+I will inform you that for the realization of this script I will inspired by this: https://github.com/EliteAndroidApps/WhatsApp-GD-Extractor that allows you to download whatsapp backup without have the phone (for decrypt the chat you must have the token that is inside the phone, but for see the images/video folder you must only follow the instruction of this script).
+In the end I inform you that this script is a beta version and it can have some problem